mopack/RPGMakerGameDesign/README.md

 《學子之心》(The Heart of the Patriotic Students) is a game written by RPG Maker XP.

 It's a RPG PC-Game.
 The story is about the four principals of National Taiwan University(NTU), and some historical events about NTU students.

-Game language contains Chinese only.

 ![](Images/Snapshot1.png)